CALMBOOM/test/readme.txt

+GIT !!
 GIT is FREE
-GIT IS GOOD
+GIT IS very GOOD
-I LIKE GIT
+I very LIKE GIT